hellen17/hellen17/README.md

 # Hi there 👋.

-I am a Computer Science Graduate and have over one year experience working as a Product Developer on a variety of projects in the startup industry.
+I am a Computer Science Graduate and have over 2 years of experience working as a Software Developer on a variety of projects in the startup industry.

 ## 📰Check out my latest articles